Updated Fri Apr 22, 2022

 What:Thousands of LED dandelions across 16 acres of

 When/Where: Starts September 9th and runs through December at the Lady Bird Johnson Wildflower Center.

 This London-based artist takes over the Wildflower center with one of his large-scale light-based artworks.
 Over 28,000 solar-powered fiber-optic globes on stems will emit colorful light when the sun goes down.
 Details are few on the website.
-There’s no date given for when tickets will go on sale.
-Stay tuned for details.
+Tickets are on sale now starting at $41 each.

 3) Creek Show

 What:Various light-based creations in the park.